 - 2 to 4 tablespoons confectioners' sugar (or superfine granulated sugar)

 - 1 teaspoon vanilla extract

-- In a mixing bowl with an electric mixer, whip the chilled cream until almost stiff.
+- In a mixing bowl with an electric mixer, whip the chilled cream until almost stiff (soft peaks).

-- Spread the whipped cream over top of cooled pie or dollop on bread pudding, gingerbread, cobblers, or other desserts.
+Spread the whipped cream over the top of cooled pie or pipe it around the edge of the pie in a decorative fashion.
+Or you might serve the whipped cream on the side; drop a dollop of whipped cream on servings of bread pudding, gingerbread, peach cobbler, apple crisp, or other desserts.

 - One cup of whipping cream or heavy cream will yield 2 cups of whipped cream.

 - Confectioners' sugar contains cornstarch which helps stabilize the whipped cream.
 You can use granulated sugar—preferably superfine—or brown sugar, but it will lack the extra stability and might remain slightly grainy.